-- MFA students are responsible for the audition process of collaborators for their thesis performance/presentation. - Props may be stored in the Prop Room during rehearsals for the MFA thesis performance/presentation and must be removed one week after the performance/presentation ends. - Costumes are the MFA student's responsibility; some options may be available to rent from the Department's costume room.
+- MFA students are responsible for the audition process of collaborators for their thesis performance/presentation. - Props may be stored in the studio storage closets during rehearsals for the MFA thesis performance/presentation and must be removed one week after the performance/presentation ends.
+All storage arrangements must be approved by the Production Manager. - Costumes are the MFA student's responsibility; some options may be available to rent from SMTD's off-site warehouse.